ratihbudii/python_crud_program_warehouse/README.md

 * **Delete Product:**
     * This feature aims to remove products (in the form of medical essentials and/or medicine drugs) whose suppliers are no longer cooperating with pharmacies or clinics.
 * **Summary Product Stocks:**
-    * This feature aims to provide conclusions to business owners and pharmacists that the availability of stock that needs to be filled for a week / 7 days.
+    * This feature aims to provide conclusions to clinic owners and pharmacists that the availability of stock unit that needs to be filled within a week (7 days).
-    * So that pharmacists can add stocks that are not available for use in the next week.
+    * This feature also designed to assist pharmacists and clinic owners in monitoring their product inventory, allowing them to determine which products need to be restocked for the upcoming week.
-    * This feature can also be used as material for decision-making (sek buntu :" )
+    * This feature provides a clear and concise summary of low-stock products, serving as a valuable resource for decision-making in restocking.
+    * By utilizing this feature, pharmacies can maintain optimal product availability and avoid stock shortages.

 ## Installation